vjlab/resources/introduction.md

  - *novel* - of course it's novel, otherwise you wouldn't be writing about it.
  - *morphology* - *"structure"*, *"form"*, *"shape"* are all fine.
  - *enrich* - if you're a bioinformatician.
 Many bioinformatics papers use this as a catch-all verb when they can't think of a better word.

+See [this](https://github.com/jtleek/datasharing) guideline on how to share data with a statistician.

 ## Software We Use
  - **Multiple Sequence Alignment** - MAFFT.